 I am standing before you again, waving at you, camouflaged in the darkness, clothed in the blackest black dress.

 “Gorgeous,” you say to me in your mind, taking my picture with your eyes.

-I’m the mist that aimlessly drifts into the bedroom with you, then pull away to my studio.
+I’m the mist that aimlessly drifts into the bedroom with you, then pulls me away to my studio.
 I see myself pushing wire through malachite beads.

 Back to the darkness, determined to reach you, but stopped by an invisible wall.

-We stand there as if forever, our souls divided, desire gushing out of our slow-blinking eyes.
+We stand there, our souls divided, desire gushing out of our slow-blinking eyes.
 You mumble something then vanish as soon as my cat starts yowling.
 I am jolted back into my body and sit up on the bed without turning on the light.